theryeguy92/Foundations-of-Machine-Learning/README.md

 ## Accuracy
 ### Description
-In any emergancy situation, protocol is taken because it proved without a doubt, that it ensures the survivability.
+In any emergancy situation, protocol is taken because without a doubt, it ensures survivability.
 During the night of the sinking, where 67.5% of people perished, we are exploring the protocal of "Women and children are first", given the dire circumstances created with the ship's architects.

 ### Calculation
 ```